Gluten-Free Pizza

 Pineapple

-Daiya (dairy-free) mozzarella shreds
+Daiya (dairy-free) mozzarella shreds or goat cheese

 Bake the prepared pizzas for another 18-20 minutes, or until golden.
 Serve hot.
 The crusts taste great topped with honey like the famous restaurants use.
 Enjoy your family pizza night!